tamershahin/grails-redis-flexible-cache/README.md

 ### Annotation ###

-It is also possible to use two Annotation to access to cache functionality: `@RedisFlexibleCache` and `@EvictRedisFlexibleCache`.
+It is also possible to use two Annotations on methods to access to cache functionality: `@RedisFlexibleCache` and `@EvictRedisFlexibleCache`.

 Here is an example of usage:

-    class BookService{
+    class BookService {
         @RedisFlexibleCache(key = 'bookservice:serviceMethod:author:1:book:#{text}', expire = '60',reAttachToSession = false)
         def serviceMethod(String text) {
             // long lasting operations